 We are expecting a consultation paper in January 2019 on a further 1% surcharge for non-resident buyers.
 This is bound to be complex if the policy announcement is followed closely, adding another layer of difficulty to a system that already confuses many.
 Would it be too much to hope that one of the options explored would be simplify the higher rates generally?
 It should not be beyond the wit of the Government to come up with a sensible structure under which the higher rates are paid only by those who are not intending to live in the property they are buying as their only or main home.
 A system of checks to prevent avoidance should not be difficult to design.
 I often speak to people who cannot believe that they are required to pay the higher rates even though they are buying a house to live in.

 First time buyers’ relief appears to have been a success, with 58,800 transactions having benefited in the quarter (the relief being worth £142m in the period).
 That is 21% of residential transactions.
 The relief was introduced with effect from 22 November 2017 and 180,500 transactions have benefited since then to the end of the quarter.
 It was slightly extended with retrospective effect by the 29 October 2018 Budget.
 The change was so as not to rule out those taking shared ownership leases from social landlords where they elected to pay SDLT on the first payment made.
 Originally the relief in those cases could only be claimed if an election was made to work out the SDLT on the market value of the property.
 The relief is still only available for properties with a value of up to £500,000 and it still only the first £300,000 that gets relief (so the maximum saving is £5,000).

 The relief is relatively straightforward to apply in most places, it does not suffer from the complexities and room for misunderstandings inherent in the higher rate rules.
-But I have managed to find some unusual first time buyer situations which are analysed here in a paper which has recently been updated.
+Please contact us for expert legal advice.